 The Department of English MFA Program in Creative Writing at Virginia Commonwealth University annually invites writers to campus for public readings.
 The department also sponsors the Levis Reading Prize and the VCU Cabell First Novelist Award.
-In addition, the VCU Southern Film Festival is honored to present acclaimed author, Dorothy Allison.
+In addition, we are delighted to be co-sponsoring the Humanities Research Center event featuring acclaimed author, Junot Díaz..

 Jump to recent news tagged Visiting Writers . . .

 Junot Díaz was born in the Dominican Republic and raised in New Jersey.
 He is the author of the critically acclaimed Drown, The Brief Wondrous Life of Oscar Wao, which won the 2008 Pulitzer Prize and the National Book Critics Circle Award, and This Is How You Lose Her, a New York Times bestseller and National Book Award finalist.
 He is the recipient of a MacArthur “Genius” Fellowship, PEN/Malamud Award, Dayton Literary Peace Prize, Guggenheim Fellowship, and PEN/O. Henry Award.
 A graduate of Rutgers College, Díaz is currently the fiction editor at Boston Review and the Rudge and Nancy Allen Professor of Writing at the Massachusetts Institute of Technology.